pexpect/pexpect/doc/overview.rst

 The :meth:`~pexpect.spawn.expect` and :meth:`~pexpect.spawn.read` methods will
 also timeout if the child does not generate any output for a given amount of time.
 If this happens they will raise a :class:`~pexpect.TIMEOUT` exception.
-You can have these method ignore a timeout and block indefinitely by passing ``None`` for the timeout parameter::
+You can have these methods ignore a timeout and block indefinitely by passing ``None`` for the timeout parameter::

     child.expect(pexpect.EOF, timeout=None)